Where to find the candidates:

 Once you are sure that you can rely on the nanny to take care of your baby, you can now discuss and agree on the working conditions.

-Breakfast and lunch is very important.
+Breakfast and lunch are very important.
 You need to set the rules and limits in advance so that you won’t get all frustrated because the nanny is consuming everything in the kitchen.
 It is best if you decide to think that she has a right to eat what she sees.
 Though, if the food is diminishing, or disappearing strangely, that is a red flag.
-For example our nanny comes by so early.
-I can’t ask her to have her breakfast before she comes or ask her to prepare her lunch in advance.
+For example, our nanny comes by so early.
+I can’t ask her to have her breakfast before she comes or asks her to prepare her lunch in advance.
 If you like you might say “Just like working in an office, you can bring your own food but please feel to get what you need from the kitchen if you have to”.

-Generally they pay for their own transportation.
+Generally, they pay for their own transportation.

-In Chicago, going rate for a nanny services vary between 10-14 dollars an hour with an average rate of 12 dollars.
+In Chicago, going rate for nanny services vary between 10-14 dollars an hour with an average rate of 12 dollars.
 If you decide to make this payment in a legal way, you have to pay taxes.
 You can learn about this by visiting www.breedlove.com.
 There are also bonuses involved.
 It is usually one week’s pay, paid around Christmas.
-This is besides the Christmas gift.
+This is beside the Christmas gift.
 If you are happy you may pay something like one week’s pay from the goodness of your heart.
 If the nanny goes over negotiated regular hours, this is called overtime.
 Let’s say she worked 50 regular hours.
 You are not going to pay 40 regular hours and 10 overtime hours, you will pay overtime when she works overtime.
-For example if she had to spend the night, may be that will be overtime.
+For example, if she had to spend the night, may be that will be overtime.

 It is also important how you make the payment.
 Weekly, every two weeks?
-Nannies usually require weekly or biweekly checks.
+Nannies usually require weekly or bi-weekly checks.
 You have to talk about this.